Tables of Skat bidding values.

 Dave Barber's other pages.

-This page presents tables of bidding values for four versions of the card game Skat; these were selected because the present author could find authoritative sources, or their translations.
+§1 Introduction.
+This page displays tables of bidding values for four versions of the card game Skat; these in particular were selected because the present author could find authoritative sources, or their translations.
 This page is not intended to be a comprehensive guide to Skat rules which, like its strategy, are complicated.

-Type 1.
-The first set of tables relies on the rules that are increasingly considered the international standard, formed by agreement (1998) between the Deutsche Skatverband (DSkV) and the International Skat Players Association (ISPA).
+• §4: Type G (for "Germany").
+These tables rely on the rules that are increasingly considered the international standard, formed by agreement (1998) between the Deutsche Skatverband (DSkV) and the International Skat Players Association (ISPA).
 The information on this page is consistent with a table presented on Wikipedia, but is here arranged in what some players may find a more convenient format.
 (See Cats at Cards for a friendly introduction to the rules.)

-Type 3.
-The third set of tables describes a version of the North American Skat League (NASL), as documented by Joseph Wergin in his 1975 volume Skat and Sheepshead.
-The NASL currently has little presence on the internet.
+• §6: Type W (for "Wergin").
+These tables describe a version of the North American Skat League (NASL), as documented by Joseph Wergin in his 1975 volume Skat and Sheepshead.
+The NASL currently (year 2025) has little presence on the internet.
 (Cats at Cards for rules.)

-Type 4.
-The fourth set of tables is taken from an older version of the rules used by the NASL, this one described by J. Charles Eichhorn in his 1898 volume American Skat.
+• §7: Type E (for "Eichhorn").
+These tables are taken from an older version of the rules used by the NASL, this one described by J. Charles Eichhorn in his 1898 volume American Skat.

 Bids above 100 are rare.
 In tournaments, the NASL has awarded special prizes for successful games worth 100 or more.